lemschi/BalanceIT/README.md

 # BalanceIT
 * This repository contains the software-files of our Unity-Project called BalanceIT.
-This repository also contains the C++ Script for the Arduino-MPU.
+This repository also contains the C++ Script for the Arduino-MPU under the folder "MPU-Script".

 ## Getting balance into your life